jro31/jethro-codes/_articles/templates/rails-api.md

 It includes authentication setup with Rails' `has_secure_password` (see 'Authentication' and 'Endpoints' sections below).

-It also includes linting with a custom setup of Rubocop, and a GitHub workflow which run two checks, tests and linting, on each push or pull request to `master`.
+It also includes linting with a custom setup of **Rubocop**, and a GitHub workflow which run two checks, tests and linting, on each push or pull request to `master`.

 ## Setup {#setup}